msk005/Programming_Ques/README.md

 - ⚓Star this repo to get latest updates.
   If you had fun while contributing to this project, then don't forget to give this project a star ⭐.

 - ⚓Give your file a proper extension according to language.
-Ex. .py, .java, .js. html etc.
+Ex. .py, .java, .js. .cpp etc.
 - ⚓Name your file related to your topic.
 - ⚓You can follow ME😁.
 -----------------------------------------